-This deep fried Oreos recipe results in warm, chocolaty, oozy packages of goodness just like you get at the Texas State Fair and they are much easier than you think!
-The batter gets crispy, the chocolate cookie gets soft, and the creamy filling oozes out in every bite.
-Knowing how to make deep fried Oreos means you can indulge in that great fair food anytime you want!
+Knowing how to make deep fried Oreos means you have State Fair food anytime you want it.
+This recipe gives you warm, chocolaty, oozy packages of goodness just like you get at the Fair!
+The batter gets delicately crispy, the chocolate cookie gets soft, and the creamy filling oozes out in every bite.
+I’ve even included air fryer instructions!

-For this recipe you’ll need: egg, milk, butter, vanilla, pancake mix, Double Stuff Oreos, peanut oil or other oil for frying, sugar crystals
+Ingredients for this recipe: egg, milk, butter, vanilla, pancake mix, Double Stuff Oreos, peanut oil or other oil for frying, sugar crystals

 These are not in any way, shape, or form anything that could be called healthy.
 They are grease and sugar held together with cholesterol and calories.

 It’s one of those things you have to eat just as they come out of the fryer, though.
 You can’t save them for later.